-Historical sources say that the life on the territory of Turkmenistan appeared during the early paleolith.
+The ancient sources say that Turkmenistan history appeared during the early paleolith.
 The numerous stone tools found there are related to that period.
 The remnants of the settlements of hunters and fishers are related to neolith: the most known of them are Dzhebel grottos in the eastern Caspian Sea coast.

 The southern Turkmenistan is the place of the earliest agriculture and cattle husbandry in Central Asia.
 Dzheitun village found near Ashgabat is the most ancient agricultural settlement (6,000 BC).